Where

 Consult with your lab partner to design an experiment that will disprove the idea that plants obtain their food from the soil.
 You will have the following materials available to you to conduct your experiment.

-4 bean seedlings (bean seeds just beginning to sprout)
+4 bean seedlings (bean seeds just beginning to sprout), any seeds can be substituted

 2 cups or plant containers